RajeshJangra/crawler/README.md

 To run the application: mvn exec:java -Dexec.args=[Valid URL enclosed in double quotes] e.g. mvn exec:java -Dexec.args="http://wiprodigital.com"

-  It will create a file output.txt in project folder that will have the name of all subdomains
+  It will create a file urlOutput.txt in project folder that will have the name of all urls It will also create another file resOutput.txt for all the static resources
 ```

 ```